What is Auvibel?

 But what role does Auvibel play?
 Auvibel is the central link between private copying and remuneration, between consumer, liable party/ies and rightholder(s), between creating and copying, inspiration and experience.

 Auvibel is the copyright management organisation appointed by the King – Royal Decree of 21 January 1997 – to collect and distribute the remuneration for private copying for the benefit of authors, performing artists and producers, and the remuneration for the private reproduction of their publications, for the benefit of publishers.

 Royal Decree: devices, media and tariffs

-The list of devices and media used to make copies, and the tariffs applicable to them, are set by royal decree, in application of the law.
+The list of devices and media subjected to remuneration, and the tariffs applicable to them, are set by royal decree, in application of the law.
 So Auvibel does not set the tariffs itself!
-As a collecting society, we only ensure the collection and distribution between our members, within the framework of our legal mission.
+As a management organisation, Auvibel ensures the collection and distribution between its members, as part of its legal mission.

-Since 1 April 2022, a new list of devices, media and tariffs has been published in the Royal Decree of 18 February 2022, adapted to the new technological reality.
+Since 1 April 2022, a new list of devices, media and tariffs adapted to the new technological reality has been published in the Royal Decree of 18 February 2022.

 As part of our mission, we at Auvibel also continuously monitor developments in the technological field and the actual copying behaviour of Belgian consumers to ensure a correct collection and distribution.